Our people

 Board Member

-She was previously the Director of Aboriginal Affairs and Reconciliation with the Attorney General’s Department (SA), CEO of the National Centre of Indigenous Excellence, and Co-Chair of the National Congress of Australia’s First Peoples.
+She was previously Strategic Adviser to the Uluru Dialogue, Director of Aboriginal Affairs and Reconciliation with the Attorney General’s Department (SA), CEO of the National Centre of Indigenous Excellence and Co-Chair of the National Congress of Australia’s First Peoples.

-Ms Parker has more than 30 years’ experience in journalism, advocacy and management of Indigenous organisations, including as the Editor of the Koori Mail.
+Ms Parker has more than 30 years’ experience in journalism and management of Indigenous organisations, including as the Editor of the Koori Mail.

 Joy Thomas